-The Peter Kirk Municipal Garage has 420 parking spaces and is owned and operated by the City of Kirkland.
+The Peter Kirk Municipal Parking Garage has 420 parking spaces and is owned and operated by the City of Kirkland.
 It is located at the southwest corner of Peter Kirk Park on the corner of Third Street and Kirkland Avenue in downtown Kirkland.
 The Kirkland branch of the King County Library occupies the top floor of this structure.
-The middle portion of the garage is available to downtown shoppers, library patrons, and park and pool users.
-The bottom portion of the garage is designated to only downtown employees during specific hours.
-Please refer to our Downtown Parking Map and Map of Downtown Kirkland.

 Is there free parking available in the garage?

-Yes, free 4-hour parking is available on the middle level of the garage (access directly from Third Street).
-Free parking for library patrons is available on the upper level, adjacent to the library entrance.
+Yes, free 4-hour parking is available on the upper level of the garage (access directly from Third Street) for general use.
+Free parking for library patrons is available on the surface level, adjacent to the library entrance.
 The lower level of the garage is reserved for permitted downtown employees only.
 Please watch for signs that designate specific parking spaces within the garage: 4-hour free, permit only, or e-charging parking stalls.

 What if I need to park for a longer period of time?

-The City of Kirkland does not offer long-term parking for downtown patrons, however, more parking options are available with the privately operated parking lots within Downtown Kirkland.
+The City of Kirkland does not offer long-term parking for downtown patrons; however, more parking options are available with the privately-operated parking lots within Downtown Kirkland.
 For more information regarding downtown parking, please refer to the downtown parking map

 Where else can I park downtown?